btsimonh/node-red-contrib-flowman/README.md

 Note: as this uses private apis in RED, there's no guarantee of continued correct operation as NR get's enhanced.

 Updates:
+0.0.11:
+add disabled to addFlow and getFlow - needs enabling in NR API.
 0.0.10:
 allow msg.filename to specify path or filename for saveflows.
 0.0.9: